topshelfsoftware/python-utility/README.md

 Unit tests are located in the `./tests` directory and are written using `pytest`.
 To run all unit tests, execute the following command from the project root directory
->NOTE: For tests to pass, authentication to the correct AWS account is required

 ```bash
 make test